RESEARCH STARTER

 Upscaling of Turbines and Capacity

 Beginning in the early 1980s and accelerating during the 1990s, the demand for WEC technology changed.
 In Denmark and Germany, reduced land availability in coastal zones led to higher consumer demand for energy on a per-turbine basis.
-The effort per turbine with regard to installation and maintenance increased on average, in comparison with the higher cost of the capacity.
+The effort per turbine regarding installation and maintenance increased on average, in comparison with the higher cost of the capacity.
 This led to a trend of upscaling WEC models while reducing costs.
 As a consequence, the old, robust WEC model was quickly left behind.
-While the common WEC capacity during the 1980s was generally less than 100 kilowatts, it increased to 930 kilowatts by the end of the 1990s and to 1,600 kilowatts (1.6 megawatts) by 2009, with the most advanced WECs having a capacity 8,000 kilowatts (8 megawatts).
+While the common WEC capacity during the 1980s was generally less than 100 kilowatts, it increased to 930 kilowatts by the end of the 1990s and to 1,600 kilowatts (1.6 megawatts) by 2009, with the most advanced WECs having a capacity of 8,000 kilowatts (8 megawatts).

 Upscaling was accomplished by expanding rotor diameters and raising tower heights.
 Both enhancements aimed to absorb more wind force, either by expanding the area swept by the rotor or by reaching areas of stronger and constant wind regimes with higher towers.
 Access to more wind is essential to increasing energy yields and turbine efficiency.
 As a rule of thumb, each additional meter in altitude for a modern WEC is equal to one additional percentage point of energy yield.
-A difference of wind speed from 14 to 16 miles per hour results in an additional energy output of about 50 percent.
+A difference in wind speed from 14 to 16 miles per hour results in an additional energy output of about 50 percent.
 Modern rotor blades reach lengths of up to 150 feet for a common 2-megawatt turbine.
 The longest blades for bigger WECs can exceed 200 feet.

 These ongoing trends in upscaling WECs have been accompanied by continuous optimizations in grid products, sound reduction, and product diversification (such as hot- and cold-climate versions).
 Technological progress has been responsible for a continual decline in production costs for wind energy.
 Since the early 2000s, the price per kilowatt-hour for a newly installed WEC has dropped significantly.
 The specific production costs per kilowatt-hour for a WEC vary by site.
 The size of a wind farm, the individual cost of installation, and especially the local wind speeds influence the specific generation price.
 In a huge wind farm with strong wind conditions and low installation efforts, the cost per kilowatt-hour may be as low as 2.5 cents.